-Key micro-nutrients for young children are Vitamin A, Zinc, Folic Acid, Iron, and Iodine.
+Key micronutrients for young children are Vitamin A, Zinc, Folic Acid, Iron, and Iodine.

-Micro-nutrient supplementation is crucial for child survival.
+Micronutrient supplementation is crucial for child survival.
 It significantly reduces risks of child mortality by 23-34% and deaths due to measles by \pm 50% and diarrhea by about \pm 40%, aligned with national guidelines on micronutrient supplementation to children."

-Encourage mothers (and fathers!) to take their children to health facilities for regular check-ups for immunization, micronutrient supplementation
+Encourage mothers (and fathers!) to take their children to health facilities for regular check-ups for immunization and micronutrient supplementation

-Micro-nutrient supplementation that children under five in Namibia need are Vitamin A and Iron, according to national guidelines.
+Micronutrient supplementation that children under five in

+Namibia need is Vitamin A and Iron, according to national guidelines.
 Other supplements can include zinc, iodine, and folic acid.
-Regular de-worming should also be considered, as parasites are common and hinder nutrient intake.
+Regular deworming should also be considered, as parasites are common and hinder nutrient intake.